MarkJerde/MJEasyPicker/README.md

 have a picker that conforms to the style of Apple's own with very little effort.

 ## Usage
+1. Add this Framework to your project.
+If you are working in a Workspace, you can drag MJEasyPicker.xcodeproj from Finder into your Project navigator.
-1. Add a Text Field in Interface Builder.
+2. Add a Text Field in Interface Builder.
-2. Open the Identity inspector and under Custom Class set Class to EasyPicker.
+3. Open the Identity inspector and under Custom Class set Class to EasyPicker.
-3. Add a Referencing Outlet from your new EasyPicker to your View Controller.
+4. Add a Referencing Outlet from your new EasyPicker to your View Controller.
-4. In your View Controller, set the options for your EasyPicker.  e.g. `languagePicker.options = ["Objective C","Swift"]`
+5. In your View Controller, set the options for your EasyPicker.  e.g. `languagePicker.options = ["Objective C","Swift"]`
-5. Optionally, become an EasyPickerDelegate delegate to the picker.  e.g. `languagePicker.options.easyPickerDelegate = self`
+6. Optionally, become an EasyPickerDelegate delegate to the picker.  e.g. `languagePicker.options.easyPickerDelegate = self`
-6. Ensure that the picker will close when you tap outside of it, as Apple's use does, by adding this to your View Controller:
+7. Ensure that the picker will close when you tap outside of it, as Apple's use does, by adding this to your View Controller:

 ```
 override func touchesBegan(_ touches: Set<UITouch>,